m3g/2021_FortranCon/celllistmap_vs_namd/README.md

 ## Run the benchmark

-To execute the benchmark, just do:
+After installing NAMD, Julia, and the package dependencies (as explained below), execute the benchmark with:
 ```bash
 ./run.sh
 ```